Difficulty Controlled Diffusion Model for Synthesizing Effective Training Data: Related Work

-Synthetic images have proven the effectiveness to serve as new training data in deep learning vision tasks, thereby saving the costs of collecting and labeling real-world data.
-While early works~\cite{zhang2021datasetgan, besnier2020dataset} utilized generative adversarial network (GAN)-based models, recent works apply more powerful diffusion models for data synthesis.
+Synthetic images have proven effective for serving as new training data in deep learning vision tasks, thereby saving the cost of collecting and labeling real-world data.
+Early works~\cite{zhang2021datasetgan, besnier2020dataset} utilize generative adversarial network (GAN)-based models.
+Recent works apply more powerful diffusion models for data synthesis.
 Several approaches directly utilize off-the-shelf pre-trained diffusion models: Sariyildiz \etal~\cite{sariyildiz2023fake} applied text prompt engineering strategies to improve the diversity of generated results.
-Huang \etal~\cite{huang2024active} augment the misclassified real data by using them as image guidance for the diffusion model.
-Meanwhile, some works~\cite{vendrow2023dataset,zhou2023training} leverage texture inversion to encode class-specific characteristics from real data into new tokens.
+Huang \etal~\cite{huang2024active} augment misclassified real data by using them as image guidance for the diffusion model.
+Meanwhile, some works~\cite{vendrow2023dataset,zhou2023training} leverage textual inversion techniques to encode class-specific characteristics from real data into new tokens.
 Recent methods point out the importance of aligning the distribution between synthetic and real data.
 This is achieved by fine-tuning the diffusion models using real data.
 Azizi \etal~\cite{azizi2023synthetic} finetuned the Imagen~\cite{saharia2022photorealistic} model for data generation.
-Real-Fake~\cite{yuan2024realfake} theocratically proves fine-tuning can achieve domain alignment.
-They apply the more effective LoRA approach to fine-tune the stable diffusion~\cite{rombach2022high} model.
-These fine-tuning methods, however, only reproduce dominant features from the target data and generate too many easy samples.
-On the contrary, our method can generate samples with appropriate difficulty in the target domain, thus further improving the performance.
+Real-Fake~\cite{yuan2024realfake} theoretically shows that fine-tuning achieves domain alignment.
+They apply the more effective Low-Rank Adaptation (LoRA)~\cite{hu2022lora} approach to fine-tune the Stable Diffusion~\cite{rombach2022high} model.
+These fine-tuning methods, however, tend to reproduce dominant features of the target dataset and consequently generate mostly easy samples.
+In contrast, our method can generate samples with appropriate difficulty in the target domain, thus further improving the performance.